Scientific progress – and the nation’s health – depends on NIH funding growing reliably every year.

 Curb future healthcare spending

-NIH-funded jobs, materials, and services generate approximately $81 billion in new economic activity.
+NIH-funded research, jobs, materials, and services generated approximately $94.5 billion in economic activity in FY 2024.